 Source: World At Risk, 2019 Annual Report, Global Preparedness Monitoring Board

 The numbers in World At Risk build off a 2012 study, People, Pathogens and Our Planet Volume 2: The Economics of One Health.
-That document actually posits a 44 to 71 annual rate of return, which is totally unbelievable.
+That document actually posits a 44 to 71 percent annual rate of return, which is totally unbelievable.
 The One Health approach, which I think we will be hearing more about in the coming years, addresses vulnerabilities around zoonotic disease, situations where pathogens jump from animals to humans.
 This type of transmission is increasingly linked to human encroachment into wilderness areas for the purposes of resource extraction and development.

 During this pandemic, we have seen a growing media push around One Health – the idea that the world is a better place without humans getting in the way; that Earth is healing itself in our absence.
 This easily-consumed, “feel-good” content could become very dangerous if deployed with eco-fascist intent to remove people who are indigenous to their lands from them for the sake of “conservation.”